K1297/CropLink/README.md

 - **AWS API Gateway**: API Gateway exposes our Lambda as a RESTful API so the Chainlink Bridge can connect it to the Chainlink Oracle
 - **CropLink smart contract**: The smart contracts are written in Solidity.
 It includes the core logic of the Dapp, including functions for farmers to sell their produce, sellers to buy produce and automated price adjustments based on the weather conditions.
-- **Chainlink**: The Chainlink is responsible for fetching external data, such as weather information or supply and demand data from USDA API.
+- **Chainlink**: The Chainlink is responsible for fetching external data, such as weather information or supply and demand data from USDA API through an [external adapter](https://github.com/annkaz/croplink-chainlink-adapter).
 - **Accuweather**: Accuweather is used for fetching weather conditions.

 # Local Installation